budouyarn/Arknight-Themed-Web-App/replit.md

 - Search bar only visible on Table Map view
 - Removed "Find Your Table" heading for cleaner interface

+### Couple's Notification Popup
+- Added notification popup in bottom right corner with message from the couple
+- Appears automatically 1 second after entering the main interface
+- Features heart icon and personal message from Leandro & Sherine
+- Includes close button for dismissal
+- Animated slide-in effect from bottom

 ### Owner-Only Authentication Implementation
 - Created secure authentication system using Passport.js with local strategy
 - Implemented first-time setup page (/setup) for owner account creation